hyperledger/fabric-rfcs/text/0010-bft-signatures.md

 2. Else, the orderer that blocks are pulled from is not withholding newly formed blocks.
 However, it is possible that new blocks are not formed due to lack of client activity.
 It is imperative to ensure that malicious ordering nodes cannot make honest ordering nodes be falsely suspected of block withholding.
 As each "block existence attestation" contains `2f+1` signatures it is impossible to forge one.
 Hence, if a node sends a attestation for block existence, it means this a block with such sequence number was indeed appended to the blockchain.

-In order for a peer or an orderer to convey the intent of receiving only blocks without transactions, the [SeekInfo](https://github.com/hyperledger/fabric-protos/blob/main/orderer/ab.proto#L45) message is expanded to contain also a `SeekContentType` field:
+In SmartBFT, in order for an orderer to convey the intent of receiving only blocks without transactions, the [SeekInfo](https://github.com/hyperledger/fabric-protos/blob/main/orderer/ab.proto#L45) message is expanded to contain also a `SeekContentType` field:

 ```